Wills & Estate Planning

 What Are the Duties of an Executor?

-If you’ve been named the executor of an estate, duties include making sure all of your loved one’s belongings are collected and distributed in accordance with their wishes.
+If you’ve been named the executor of an estate, your duties include making sure your loved one’s belongings are collected and distributed in accordance with their wishes.
 Being named an executor of a will is a big honor, but it’s also a big responsibility.

 Follow these steps to make the process go as smoothly as possible.